 “Haven’t you read,” He replied, “that at the beginning the Creator made them male and female,’ and said, ‘For this reason, a man will leave his father and mother and be united to his wife, and the two will become one flesh”?
 So they are no longer two, but one.
 Therefore what God has joined together, let man not separate.”

-Because, as a counselor, I’ve talked to many people going through a divorce, I understand why God says, “I hate Divorce, it is the tearing apart of the foundation of all stable societies – the family.
+Because, as a counselor, I’ve talked to many people going through a divorce or getting ready for marriage, I understand why God says, “I hate Divorce, it is the tearing apart of the foundation of all stable societies – the family.
 Sometimes, it’s necessary.
 It’s important that we in the Body of Christ encourage those in troubled marriages to seek counseling and restoration – at Texas Marriage Retreat we do not believe that most divorces necessary.

 - When one’s mate is guilty of sexual immorality and is unwilling to repent and live faithfully with the marriage partner.
 Jesus’ words in Matthew 19:8-9 indicate that divorce (and remarriage) in this circumstance is acceptable.
 That passage reads:“Why then,” [the Pharisees] asked, “did Moses command that a man gives his wife a certificate of divorce and send her away?”
 Jesus replied, “Moses permitted you to divorce your wives because your hearts were hard.
 But it was not this way from the beginning.
 I tell you that anyone who divorces his wife, except for marital unfaithfulness, and marries [or, ‘in order to marry’] another woman commits adultery.”
 (Emphasis added)However, divorce is not required if your spouse has committed adultery, divorce is morally allowed, but not required.
 Many couples have been able to rebuild their marriages even after such a devastating blow.